As Italy regains favour, banks rush to tap investors for capital

-MILAN May 5 Italian banks, including Monte dei Paschi, can take advantage of investors' increasing willingness to bet on the country's economic revival as they seek to raise 11 billion euros ($15.25 billion) to strengthen their balance sheets.
+MILAN Italian banks, including Monte dei Paschi (BMPS.MI), can take advantage of investors' increasing willingness to bet on the country's economic revival as they seek to raise 11 billion euros (9.05 billion pounds) to strengthen their balance sheets.

 Brokerages are recommending clients seize the opportunity to bolster their investments in Italy's lenders, while foreign investors pour money in to catch up with levels held before the economic crisis.